-A club premises certificate authorises a members' club to carry out licensable activities such as the supply of alcohol and the provision of regulated entertainment.
+Club premises certificate authorises a members' club to carry out licensable activities such as the supply of alcohol and the provision of regulated entertainment.
 There is no requirement for a qualifying club to have a designated premises supervisor (DPS) or personal licence holder.
 A club premises certificate has effect until it is revoked, suspended or surrendered.
 This is not time limited, unless it's requested by the applicant.

 The following criteria must be met to be considered a qualifying club: